jamestingedwards/a-day-in-the-life/README.md

 ###Engineering Empathy

 Developing soft-skills is a strong theme of Enspiral Dev Academy.
 However regardless of your profession, the skills fostered through such reflection and self-awareness are extremyly beneficial.
-Today we will be diving a little into xxxxxxxxxx with Joshua Vial, one of EDA's co-founders.
+Today we will be diving into An Introduction to Engineering Empathy with Joshua Vial, one of EDA's co-founders and coaches for the day.

 If you find this stuff interesting check out [this video](http://vimeo.com/82610073) where you get a little more insight on what Dev Bootcamp tries to get out of EE and also chek out [this book](http://www.siyli.org/learn-more/read-the-book/) which the Engineering Empathy content is based upon.